 In order to establish whether a property is statutorily overcrowded, the assessment will look at :

 If two people of the opposite sex have to share a bedroom, the accommodation will be classed as overcrowded if the people in question are NOT a married or cohabiting couple or children under 10 years old.

 Rooms and the available space are measured following strict calculations laid out in the legislation.
 Rooms that are counted include living rooms and bedrooms.
 When the space and floor areas are being calculated, certain factors are considered.
 These include:

-Children under ten years old and over one count as half
+Children over one year old but under ten years old count as half

 Rooms under 50 square feet are also ignored.